Keyboard shortcuts

 Plugins

-Current Phase 1 model
+Current model

 • built-in filters register first,

-Supported authoring path
+Current compiled authoring path

-What plugins can declare today
+What compiled plugins can provide today

-• filter descriptors through RegistrationContext::register_filter, and
+• filter descriptors through RegistrationContext::register_filter,

-• metadata keys through RegistrationContext::register_metadata.
+• metadata keys through RegistrationContext::register_metadata,

 Current limits